xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

         > If you want to fetch the latest projects list > click **Fetch Project**.

 2. Conduct Test Artifacts Mapping.

+    In the **Test Artifacts Mapping**:

+    - Map Katalon Studio's Execution Status to ADO test status in the **Execution Status Mapping** to compaticonfigure the outcome of ADO matching with to the result of Katalon Studio.

+    Tuong thich test result cua katalon voi outcome status of ADO

+    - Map testing environment in Katalon Studio to configurations fetched from ADO in the **Test Configuration Mapping** to , you can also **Add** or **Remove** an item to customize the settings.

+tuong ung voi he dieu hanh execution os device va execution browser app da duoc su dung de cha.y duoi' Katalon.
+Tu do tuong ung ma tich hop len test configurations da duoc user luu trong settings len Azure.

         > **What is Test Configuration?**
         >
         > **A test configuration is a combination of configuration variable values**.
 Your configuration variables could be, for example, operating system, browser, CPU type, database.
 A configuration might be "Windows 8 + 32-bit CPU" or "Windows 10 + 64-bit CPU."
 [Learn more](https://docs.microsoft.com/en-us/azure/devops/test/test-different-configurations?view=azure-devops)

-    In the **Test Artifacts Mapping**:

-    - Map Katalon Studio's Execution Status to ADO test status in the **Execution Status Mapping**.

-    - Map testing environment in Katalon Studio to configurations fetched from ADO in the **Test Configuration Mapping**, you can also **Add** or **Remove** an item to customize the settings.

 3. Config Submission Options.